abifet/javacliparser/README.md

 }

 ```

-To use the library, it is as easy as:
+Using the library is as easy as this:

    1. Create a class that implements Configurable
    2. Add option objects as fields inside the class
-   3. To retrieve the value of the options usue the option method ``getValue()``
+   3. To retrieve the value of the options use the option method ``getValue()``
    4. To create a new object use ``ClassOption.createObject()``

-There are the following types of options:
+The following types of options are supported:

    * Integer: ``IntOption (name, char, purpose, default Value, min Value, max Value)``
    * Float: ``FloatOption (name, char, purpose, default Value, min Value, max Value)``